minprog/hangman/classic/hangman.md

 # Classic Hangman

-> Note: the analysis for this assignment must be done individually.
+> Note: the analysis for this problem must be done individually.
+Instructions for the analysis are included in the assignments below.
 {:.bg-warning}

 ## tl;dr